Are you starting on your 2018 tax return right now?

 If you have a hectic schedule or just want to relax at home after a long day, filing your taxes online could be the best option for you.
-No need for standing in long lines for a tax accountant (especially with the government shutdown happening right now).
+No need for standing in long lines for a tax accountant.

 All you need to do is follow these few steps: